 Learn about Osteosarcoma

-Osteosarcoma and malignant fibrous histiocytoma (MFH) of the bone are diseases in which malignant (cancer) cells form in bone.
+Osteosarcoma and undifferentiated pleomorphic sarcoma (UPS) of bone are diseases in which malignant (cancer) cells form in bone.

 Osteosarcoma is the most common type of bone cancer.
-Malignant fibrous histiocytoma (MFH) of bone is a rare tumor of the bone.
-It is treated like osteosarcoma.
+UPS (formerly called malignant fibrous histiocytoma [MFH]) is a rare type of bone cancer that usually starts in soft tissue, but it may form in bone.
+In bone, UPS cells look similar to osteosarcoma under a microscope.
+UPS is treated like osteosarcoma.

 Ewing sarcoma is another kind of bone cancer, but it is not covered in this summary.
-See the PDQ summary about Ewing Sarcoma Treatment for more information.
+For more information, see Ewing Sarcoma Treatment.

-Having past treatment with radiation can increase the risk of osteosarcoma.
+Having past treatment with chemotherapy or radiation can increase the risk of osteosarcoma.

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
+Anything that increases a person's risk of getting a disease is called a risk factor.
+Not every child with one or more of these risk factors will develop osteosarcoma, and it will develop in some children who don't have any known risk factors.
 Talk with your child's doctor if you think your child may be at risk.
 Risk factors for osteosarcoma include the following:

 - Having a certain change in the RB1 gene.